malek-al-edresi/project-app-flet-for-oracle-apex/README.md

-I'll update the README to reflect the current code structure and changes.
-Here's the updated version:
+Here's the updated README with a screenshot section added:

 ```markdown
 # Patient Data Viewer - Flet Application for Oracle APEX